hmunfru/fiware-paas/doc/admin_guide.rst

 Once the script is finished, you will have fiware-paas installed under /opt/fiware-paas/ .
 Please go to the Sanity Check section in order to test the installation.
 This script does not insert the fiware-paas data into the keystone, so this action has to be done manually.
-In order to complete the instalation please refer to Configuring the PaasManager in the kesytone section.
+In order to complete the installation please refer to Configuring the PaasManager in the kesytone section.

 Manual Installation